vlcn-io/crsqlite-js/packages/rx-query/notes.md

 If query hits on update, add/update query cache for that query.
 If did hit on delete, remove from query cache for that query.

+Inserts will need to try to hydrate against the join relation.
+They can try to join against all things inserted in that tx.

+- So we add the rows to the base cached relations
+- Then we go to the join relations and try to construct the rows there.
+- Then we go to queries we have against those relations and run them against the newly inserted row to check for a match.
+ ^-- which queries can we not run in-mem?
+No sub-selects.

 many row targeting mutations: